cloudmesh-community/fa18-523-60/project-report/report.md

 ### Logistic Regression

-In real life we see more classification problems than regression.
+In real life classification problems are more prevalent than regression.
-And logistic regression helps us to solve classification problems by employing the sigmoid function.
-As shown in +@fig:sigmoid ,logistic regression tells us probability as a cut off point[@book-ISLR].
+Logistic regression helps us solve classification problems by employing the sigmoid function.
+As shown in +@fig:sigmoid, logistic regression tells us about the probability as a cut off point[@book-ISLR].

-!Sigmod Logistic Function]{sigmoid}](images/sigmoid.png){#fig:sigmoid}
+!Sigmoid Logistic Function]{sigmoid}](images/sigmoid.png){#fig:sigmoid}

-probability of belonging to class is less than 50%, then values are assigned to class 0 in our cases the classes were predefined as *success* or *failed* So using scikit-learn logistic regression which takes care of substantial mathematical part we moved on to build that can predict the future project state.
+The probability of belonging to a class is less than 50%.
+The values are assigned to class 0 and in our case, the classes were predefined as *success* or *failed*.
+Thanks to the scikit-learn logistic regression model which takes care of the substantial mathematical part, we moved forward with bulding a model that can predict future projects' states.

-The steps we followed are as follows
+To build this model, we used the following steps:

 1. Cleaning the dataset.

-2. Extract the project with success and failed state only.
+2. Extract projects with success and failed states only.

-3. Explore the dataset to predefine the classes
+3. Explore dataset to predefine the classes

-4. Identify the top 5 categories
+4. Identify top 5 categories

-5. Extracts features and label the data
+5. Extract features and label data

 6. Build the model

 7. Predict and measure accuracy

-The following figure shows that categories with highest success and failed projects.
+The following figure shows categories with highest success and failed projects.

 ![Top Five Categories](images/selecting_top_5_categories.png){#fig:selecttop5}

 We decided to use features such as *'main_category', 'goal', 'backers', 'duration', 'successful'* out of which *successful* feature was generated using pandas get_dummies method.

 `proj_state = pd.get_dummies(data=df_sf_t['state'], drop_first=True)`

-The following figure shows the categorization under classes success and failed of our input dataframe
+The following figure shows the categorization of our input dataframe into two classes - successful and failed.

 ![Category Classes](images/top_5_categories_classes.png){#fig:categoryclass}